alnihill/risc-v-cpu/readme.md

 ... and let's hope I didn't forget anything!

 # How to compile & run code (for now)
+1. Run ``build-firmware.sh``.
+This only needs to be done once unless you pull new changes to the firmware.
-1. Edit main.c.
-Then run b.sh.
+2. Edit main.asm.
+Then run build.sh.
 This will create (among other things) a main.bin in the working directory.
-2. Open the main CPU circuit, navigate to Edit > Circuit specific settings > Advanced, and ensure that "Program file" points to the ouptted main.bin.
-3. Run the simulation
+3. Run the simulation.
+If nothing happens, make sure the clock is configured to run automatically (right click > start real time clock).
+Also make sure it is running at a high speed.
+(Right now "unlimited" is best for comfortable debugging, although I'm hoping the TAP changes will reduce that requirement.)
-4. Run ``gdb-multiarch``/``riscv64-elf-gdb``/whatever you have.
+5. Run ``gdb-multiarch``/``riscv64-elf-gdb``/whatever you have.
 Then run ``set remotetimeout unlimited``.
 Then run ``target remote localhost:3333``.
-Then simulate the circuit in Digital.
-If nothing happens, make sure the clock is configured to run automatically (right click > start real time clock).
+6. Set whatever breakpoints you want.
+Then resume the process with ``continue``.
+7. In the terminal that appeared within digital, enter the command ``test``.
+Later it will be ``load main.bin``, but right now it is ``test``.

 # Todo
 - [x] Implement GDB server.